 One Pot Chicken and Dumplings

 To be honest, before making this, I didn’t even know what a dumpling was.
 I received a suggestion from my reader Sherry to post a bangin’ one-pot Chicken and Dumpling recipe!
 (Okay, not her exact words….)…. before I could commit to this tasty idea, I had to google what a dumpling was.
 I’ve eaten them before, but didn’t know what they were exactly… I just knew that they were DELISH.
 Turns out, it’s just a blob of dough really.
-So okay, I okay, I can handle that.
+So okay, I okay, I decided that I could handle that.
 Especially when you really just need a box of Bisquick and some milk on hand.
 (Or, you could use one of those tubes of Pillsbury dough biscuits!)

 I actually didn’t even have to go to the store to maake this.
 In fact, Sherry’s request saved me a trip to the store and the effort of thinking about what recipe I should make that Sunday.
 So thank you Sherry, I owe you big time!
 Shall I ship you some of this meal?
 (Just kidding. we ate it all.
 Shoot.)

 One Pot meals will spoil you real quick… when you seriously only have one pot to wash at the end of the night, it’s pretty STINKIN’ awesome.
 My one pot chicken marsala recipe recently reminded me of this, and these chicken and dumplings serve as another example of what you can do with a single kick-ass POT!